 However, there are many nuances in constructing more complicated English sentences - we'll explore them in further posts.

 Keep in mind that in order to learn English more effectively, you should diversify your educational materials.
 For example, you can download our Langster app full of engaging stories from our website.
-Audio from native speakers and grammar explanations will help you pick proper phrasing and improve your writing skills.
+Audio from native speakers and grammar explanations will help you pick proper phrasing and improve your English speaking, listening, and writing skills.